Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Appendix A: Efficient estimator of the PLOT estimand

+The resulting estimation strategy is of interest, even when choosing $L=\emptyset$.
+In this case, $\hat{\Psi}_t$ reduces to

+where $\hat{p}_{a,s}=\hat{P}(T>s|A=a)$.
+This estimator is algebraically equivalent to (\ref{MargUnadjEffect}), but can be computed in $O(n)$ time rather than $O(n^2)$.
+Its variance can be estimated using the same influence function-based approach, but with $L=\emptyset$.

+To formalize the asymptotic properties of $\hat{\Psi}^*_t$, we introduce some additional notation.
+Let $\mathbb{P}_n$ denote the empirical measure (i.e., the sample average).
+For a function $f(O)$ of the data $O$, we write $\mathbb{P}\{f(O)\} = \int f(O)\mathbb{P}(O)dO$, where $\mathbb{P}(O)$ is the data density.
+Importantly, $\mathbb{P}\{\hat{f}(O)\}$ averages over $O$, rather than over the estimator $\hat{f}$.
+When the propensity score is consistently estimated at parametric rate (e.g., as a sample proportion), we have the following asymptotic result. \begin{theorem} When $A\indep L$, $\sqrt{n}\left(\hat{\Psi}^*_t-\Psi_t\right)$ converges to a mean zero normal distribution with variance equal to the variance of (\ref{PLOTestEIFsp}), when the following conditions are satisfied: \begin{enumerate} \item The propensity score is consistently estimated at $n^{1/2}$-rate (e.g., as a sample proportion) and all other nuisance parameters are estimated on a sample independent of the one on which $\hat{\Psi}^*_\tau$ is evaluated (e.g., using cross-fitting), and \item the following convergence conditions hold for $a=0,1$:

-The proofs are limited to a study of the second order remainder in the von Mises expansion.
+\end{enumerate} \end{theorem} \begin{proof} The proof is limited to a study of the second order remainder in the von Mises expansion.
 We refer to standard proofs as in \cite{chernozhukov_double/debiased_2018} and \cite{vansteelandt2022assumption} for a study of the empirical process term under cross-fitting.
+Define